benzman81/homebridge-http-webhooks/README.md

 ## Motion sensor
 For motion sensors the value for NEWSTATE is either 'true' for motion detection or 'false' for no motion.

+## Smoke sensor
+For smoke sensors the value for NEWSTATE is either 'true' for smoke detection or 'false' for no smoke.

 # Configuration
 Example config.json: